Alexandre Trudeau: Early life and education

 When Pierre Trudeau died in 2000, both his surviving sons returned to the public eye.
-Although Alexandre Trudeau was visibly more reserved and quieter than his brother, his heightened public profile brought new attention to his work as a journalist.
-After Pierre Trudeau's death, Alexandre continued to live in his father's Art Deco home (Cormier House) in Montreal.
+Trudeau's heightened public profile brought new attention to his work as a journalist.
+After Pierre Trudeau's death, Alexandre continued to live in Cormier House, his father's Art Deco home in Montreal.

 Work

 In the years following his father's death, Trudeau produced documentaries for Canadian television.
-In 2003, he was one of the highest-profile Canadian journalists covering the 2003 invasion of Iraq, producing a documentary film for the CTV program W5, Embedded In Baghdad.
-His 2004 film, The Fence, shot in Afula, Israel and Jenin of the Palestinian territories draws up a portrait of families on either side of the Israeli-built security barrier around the West bank.
+In 2003, he was one of several Canadian journalists covering the 2003 invasion of Iraq, producing a documentary film for the CTV program W5, Embedded In Baghdad.
+His 2004 film, The Fence, shot in Afula, Israel and Jenin of the Palestinian territories focuses on families on either side of the Israeli-built security barrier around the West Bank.

-In June 2005, Trudeau focused attention on what he said were the implications for civil liberties in the Canadian government's use of security certificates to detain indefinitely, without trial, suspected terrorists based on secret evidence.
+In June 2005, Trudeau focused on what he said were the implications for civil liberties in the Canadian government's use of security certificates to detain suspected terrorists based on secret evidence indefinitely and without trial.
 Trudeau offered to be a surety for Hassan Almrei, a Syrian refugee held in a Canadian jail for four years without any charges being laid.
-His appearance in court in support of Almrei resulted in front-page coverage in the Toronto Star and National Post and major media attention being given to the security certificate issue for the first time.
+This resulted in front-page coverage in the Toronto Star and National Post and major media attention being given to the security certificate issue for the first time.
 Trudeau's efforts were chronicled in his documentary Secure Freedom.
 Almrei was ordered released under house arrest by a Federal Court judge on January 2, 2009.
 On December 14, 2009, Almrei was released.

-Known for his staunchly anti-imperialist views, Trudeau attracted controversy in August 2006 for an article he penned praising Fidel Castro's Cuba.
+Trudeau attracted controversy in August 2006 for an article praising Fidel Castro's Cuba.

 Trudeau's documentary Refuge, produced in 2008, tells the story of the humanitarian crisis facing Africa's Darfur region and eastern Chad.
 In 2012, he produced the film The New Great Game, for the Canadian Broadcasting Corporation about the maritime geopolitics of the Middle-East and Western Indian Ocean.

-In 2016, Trudeau published his first book with Harper Collins, Barbarian Lost, Travels in the New China, a number one Canadian best-seller.
-The book is a travel mémoire with an undercurrent of philosophical and historical reflection.
-It paints a personal and nuanced portrait of an ancient country in the throes of massive change.
-About the book, Trudeau is quoted as saying: "My whole professional career has had a focus on geopolitics, and in this age, you cannot understand the world without understanding the massive role that China has grown to play."
+In 2016, Trudeau published his first book with HarperCollins, Barbarian Lost: Travels in the New China, which became a number one Canadian best-seller.
+The book is a travel mémoire and includes philosophical and historical reflection on societal change in China.
+About the book, Trudeau said: "My whole professional career has had a focus on geopolitics, and in this age, you cannot understand the world without understanding the massive role that China has grown to play."

 In 2018, Trudeau presented his first scripted work, the short film Wiisgaapte (Bitter Smoke).
-A product of a collaboration with Dr Shirley Williams, an Ojibwe language specialist, the film’s dialogue is entirely in old Ojibwe dialect and tells the story of the windigo legend of Algonquian lore.
+The film is a collaboration with Dr. Shirley Williams, an Ojibwe language specialist.
+The film’s dialogue is entirely in old Ojibwe dialect and tells the story of the windigo legend of Algonquian lore.

+In 2025, he released his narrative feature debut, Hair of the Bear, a thriller film co-directed with James McLellan.